 This class is designed as a revolving program with the opportunity to move to the next level once your dog is proficient in the basic agility skills.
 Experienced dogs are also welcome to drop-in for some extra time on skills that need to be refined.
 Contact Anne to find out what skills are on the schedule for the current week.
-Class size is limited, so a reservation must be made via e-mail to insure a spot in class.
+Class size is limited, a maximum of 8 dogs per instructor, so a reservation must be made via e-mail to insure a spot in class.

 Dogs must be at least 8 months old.
 The more mature the dog is the easier they will be for you to train.
 It is better to wait with a dog that is very easily distracted.
 Obedience classes are helpful for teaching your dog to work with you when there are other dogs around.
 Having a good recall is most important so that we can eventually take your dog off leash.
 Treats and toys can be used to make you as interesting as possible to your dog.

 Each dog will need to bring their own handler.
 There is no age restriction on the handler.
 For young handlers, I will let the parent decide if they are mature enough to take responsibility for training the dog.
 Dog Agility training is fun but it is also more challenging than it looks.